Real Estate Closing Attorney Serving Manhattan, NY

 Residential Purchase and Sale Closings

 Manhattan residential transactions involve some of the highest purchase prices in the country, with complex closing procedures, board approvals, and title issues that require experienced legal counsel.
-Every Brooklyn real estate transaction begins with the contract.
+Every Manhattan real estate transaction begins with the contract.
 In New York, the seller's attorney typically drafts the contract of sale, and the buyer's attorney reviews and negotiates the terms.
 This back-and-forth is where critical protections are built into the deal: mortgage contingencies, inspection contingencies, deposit terms, closing date provisions, and representations about the property's condition.

-Our Manhattan real estate lawyers handle purchases and sales of co-ops, condos, condops, townhouses, and investment properties throughout the borough.
+Our Manhattan residential closing lawyers handle purchases and sales of co-ops, condos, condops, townhouses, and investment properties throughout the borough.
 At Manhattan price points, the mansion tax alone can add tens of thousands of dollars to the transaction, and structuring the deal properly can mean significant savings.
 Manhattan residential closings involve transfer taxes, mansion tax for purchases above one million dollars, and title insurance premiums that reflect the borough's elevated property values.
 Our attorneys calculate the full cost of closing and ensure all required documents are prepared and filed.

 NYC Buyer Closing Cost Calculator • NYC Seller Closing Cost Calculator